robt1019/eftask/README.md

     Start the server app, running on port 8080

-    from inside the client folder type:
+    from inside the top level directory type:

     'npm run build'
     'npm run start'